Generic Inference in Latent Gaussian Process Models: Experiments

 We now compare the effect of adaptively learning the inducing inputs, versus initializing them using $k$-means and leaving them fixed.
 We look at the performance of our model under two settings: (i) a low number of inducing variables (SF$=0.001, 0.004$) where the inducing inputs are learned, and (ii) a large number of inducing variables ($\sfmath=0.02, 0.04$) without learning of their locations.

-Figures~\ref{fig:mnist_bin_ind}, \ref{fig:mnist_ind} show the performance of the model under the two settings on \mnist and \mnistbin.
+Figure~\ref{fig:mnist_bin_ind} shows the performance of the model under the two settings on \mnistbin.
 We see that learning the location of the inducing variables yields a large gain in performance.
 In fact, the sparser models with inducing point learning performed similarly to the denser models, despite the fact that the two models differed by an order of magnitude when it came to the number of inducing variables.

-Figures~\ref{fig:sacros2_ind}, \ref{fig:sacros_ind} show the performance on \sarcos and \sarcostwo.
-We observe an improvement in performance from learning inducing inputs.
-However, the improvement is less significant than for \mnist, which shows that different datasets have significantly different sensitivity to the location of the inducing variables.
-We note that there is a trade-off between the reduction in computational complexity gained by reducing the number of inducing variables and the increased computational cost of calculating inducing input gradients.
+Additional results on \mnist, \sarcos and \sarcostwo are shown in Appendix \ref{sec:expts-medium-inducing-mnist-sarcos}.
+Our analyses indicate that there is a trade-off between the reduction in computational complexity gained by reducing the number of inducing variables and the increased computational cost of calculating inducing-input gradients.
 As such, the advantage of learning the inducing inputs is dataset dependent and it is affected mainly by the input dimensionality ($\d$).